zhenxinlei/zhenxinlei.github.io/README.md

 ![Blog](blog.gif)

+This blog theme is forked from https://github.com/Jack614/jalpc_jekyll_theme.
+Credit for Jack.

 This is a simple, beautiful and swift theme for Jekyll.
 It's mobile first, fluidly responsive, and delightfully lightweight.

 It's pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.